 Defense

-Havoc Rate in College Football
+What is Havoc Rate in college football?

 In college football, Havoc Rate means: The percentage of plays where a defense creates disruption.
 It captures defensive disruption beyond total yards allowed.